phiresky/masters-thesis/content/8_conclusion.md

 local visibility case also increases the uncertainty of each observation though, it might be a case where Bayesian aggregation performs better.
 Future work should include experiments that have a larger environment with observability limited by range or by obstacles.
+We also only considered fully cooperative environments with a common reward.
+The same aggregation methods might be beneficial for other kinds of environments, including team-based and adversarial ones.

 Even though we show in our experiments that Bayesian aggregation into the same latent space is worse than aggregating into separate spaces, there might be